Canada Impact+ Research Training Awards (CIRTA) Program

 Step 2: Identify a potential supervisor

-Any University of Waterloo faculty member who is the primary grant holder (PI) on an active (April 2025-March 2027) tri-agency grant, as listed on the CIRTA Q&A page, is eligible to nominate one postdoc nominee through the CIRTA program.
+Any University of Waterloo faculty member who is the Principal Investigator (PI) on an active tri-agency grant (April 2025–March 2027), as listed on the CIRTA Q&A page, is eligible to nominate one postdoctoral scholar through the CIRTA program.
+Co-applicants, co-investigators, and collaborators are not eligible to act as nominators.

 Prospective postdocs interested in receiving nomination from a faculty member are encouraged to reach out to faculty members conducting research aligned with their interests.
 All University of Waterloo departments and schools have a list of their current faculty members, which typically includes their research interests and current projects.
 We recommend reviewing the listing of departments, schools, research centres, and institutes to find those that align with your research area.
 From there, review the faculty member profiles and identify a list of faculty members with whom you have related research interests.